uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0002-execution.md

 ### T1053.006 - Scheduled Task/Job: Systemd Timers

+Procedures:

+- Adversaries may abuse systemd timers to perform task scheduling for initial or recurring execution of malicious code.
+Systemd timers are unit files with file extension .timer that control services.
+Timers can be set to run on a calendar event or after a time span relative to a starting point.
+They can be used as an alternative to Cron in Linux environments.
+Systemd timers may be activated remotely via the systemctl command line utility, which operates over SSH.
+Each .timer file must have a corresponding .service file with the same name, e.g., example.timer and example.service. .service files are Systemd Service unit files that are managed by the systemd system and service manager.
+Privileged timers are written to /etc/systemd/system/ and /usr/lib/systemd/system while user level are written to ~/.config/systemd/user/.
+An adversary may use systemd timers to execute malicious code at system startup or on a scheduled basis for persistence.
+Timers installed using privileged paths may be used to maintain root level persistence.
+Adversaries may also install user level timers to achieve user level persistence.

 ### T1053.007 - Scheduled Task/Job: Container Orchestration Job

+Procedures:

+- Adversaries may abuse task scheduling functionality provided by container orchestration tools such as Kubernetes to schedule deployment of containers configured to execute malicious code.
+Container orchestration jobs run these automated tasks at a specific date and time, similar to cron jobs on a Linux system.
+Deployments of this type can also be configured to maintain a quantity of containers over time, automating the process of maintaining persistence within a cluster.
+In Kubernetes, a CronJob may be used to schedule a Job that runs one or more containers to perform specific tasks.
+An adversary therefore may utilize a CronJob to schedule deployment of a Job that executes malicious code in various nodes within a cluster.

 ### T1059.001 - Command and Scripting Interpreter: PowerShell